Measuring Epistemic Humility in Multimodal Large Language Models: HumbleBench

 \section{HumbleBench}

-HumbleBench provides a comprehensive testbed for evaluating epistemic humility in multimodal AI systems.
-It consists of 22,831 multiple-choice questions where each question has 5 choices, among which one is set to ``None of the above''.
+HumbleBench provides a testbed for evaluating false-option rejection and abstention-oriented behavior in multimodal AI systems.
+It consists of 22,831 multiple-choice questions, each with five choices, one of which is set to ``None of the above''.
 There are three types of hallucinations: object, relation, and attribute.
 Unlike traditional hallucination benchmarks that focus on recognition, HumbleBench requires models not only to recognize correct visual information but also to identify when none of the provided answers are correct.
 Table~\ref{tab:statistics} contains more detailed statistics, such as question length and image size.
 Fig.~\ref{fig:distribution} shows the distributions over answer choices and different hallucination types.
-Overall, the answer options A-D are relatively balanced.
-This ensures diversity in correct answers while preventing models from overfitting to one choice.
+Overall, the non-NOTA answer options A--D are relatively balanced.
+This ensures diversity in correct answers while preventing models from overfitting to one non-NOTA choice.
 The three question types are fairly balanced, with a slight dominance in attribute-related questions.
 Below we introduce the construction pipeline in detail (see Fig.~\ref{fig:overview} for an overview).